Maritime Pollution Prevention and Controls

 Revision of necessary strategic documents such as the Departmental Operating Procedure and accompany forms

-The legislation directive also reflects measures found in the International Convention for the Prevention of Pollution from Ships (MARPOL) to which Malta is a signatory.
+The Directive is also aligned with the measures found in the International Convention for the Prevention of Pollution from Ships (MARPOL) to which Malta is a signatory.
 In particular Annex I (Oil), Annex IV (Sewage) and Annex V (Garbage).
-Thus, the implementation of the legislation supports in part the implementation of MARPOL.
+Thus, the implementation of the Directive as transposed into national legisaltion supports in part the implementation of MARPOL.

 Apart from the main duties carried out as listed above, additional work is carried out by the PIRU that includes handling participation in projects, aspects of environmental issues with respect to ports and shipping, delivery of internal training including refresher training and occasional delivery of lectures to external entities upon request.
 Ongoing projects and examples of such work include:

 - Representation on several committees and working groups

 - Attendance to relevant meetings and workshops related to pollution prevention and control and environmental issues.

 - Liaison with national entities including other Authorities and Departments

 - Liaison with regional and international entities such as the European Maritime Safety Agency and the Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea

 - Shipping, Ports and Environmental Issues ( e.g. reviewing environmental legislation and policies that affect directly or indirectly port and shipping activity at a national level).